mcc-us/bookkeeping/_pages/chap09.cash.md

 ![](/assets/mc-graw-accounting-course/chap9.cash/11.petty.cash.balance.sheet.png)
 ![](/assets/mc-graw-accounting-course/chap9.cash/12.replenish.petty.cash.png)

-### 6. Internal Controls for Petty Cash
+**Internal Controls for Petty Cash**

-**Follow these internal control procedures for petty cash:**

-1. Assign one person to control the petty cash fund.
+1. One person is in charge of the `petty cash analysis/sheet` fund & expenditures.
 This person has sole control, and is the only one authorized to make payments to/from the fund.

 2. Write petty cash fund checks to the person in charge of the fund, **NOT CASH.**